 Acting challenges me to stretch the boundaries of my imagination.
 It requires me to consider how I convey my every performing action, right down to the minutest of detail.
 My time acting has given me a commanding stage confidence that serves me in everything I do.
 It encourages me to push outside my comfort zone into the spotlight.
 It teaches me to take risks, and never be afraid of looking silly.

 Every time I take on a new character, I become an entirely different person.
 I am very fortunate to have experienced a wide range of character roles.
 Each one changes me in ways beyond description.
-I have been a gambling gangster of the 1920s, a drunken pirate with a soft spot for orphans, a vampiric lunatic in an insane asylum, a snarky Olympic god who loves pulling off a good con, and the chained gloomy ghost of a certain Dickens Christmas classic.
+I have been a gambling gangster from the 1920s, a vampiric lunatic in an insane asylum, a snarky Olympic god who loves pulling off a good con, and the chained gloomy ghost of a certain Dickens Christmas classic.
 Every role is a fresh pair of eyes that alter my perception of the world around me.
 I find myself confronted by radical ideas and new perspectives.
 Acting connects me with people I'd never dream I'd ever be able to relate to.

 Theatre is more than a creative expression.
 It is a means of conveying profound ideas in a way that engages and enthralls its audience.
 It is this inseparable connection between actor and audience that I strive to incorporate into everything I do.